rshev/Demo_ProductBrowser/README.md

 * Using R.swift for statically typed resources (images, storyboards, segues etc)
 * Tests
 * Generally, a lot of comments in code

+* Adjusted to compile with Swift 2.3 recently
+* Mocked "backend" is in the `gh-pages` branch

 #### License